 Chesapeake's CEO and leadership team direct our climate performance, setting the strategic direction and holding business units accountable.
-Although our management team works together to champion our climate-related efforts, their individual responsibilities help ensure comprehensive coverage and planning related to this important issue.
+Our management team works together to champion our climate-related efforts, and their individual responsibilities help ensure comprehensive coverage and planning related to this important issue.

-Oversight Category CEO Executive Leadership (Reports to CEO) Chief Sustainability Officer (Reports to CEO) Climate-Related Risks and Opportunities Reviews ERM reporting and confirms risk mitigation planning Oversees the ERM process assessing climate- related risk and mitigation plans; manages the Air team as well as the Internal Controls and Internal Audit teams Provides oversight and leadership of our sustainability strat- egy, inclusive of current trends, climate-related risks and opportunities, and presents mitigation plans (in collabora- tion with other department partners) to management Strategy Planning, Including Net Zero Goal and Emissions Reductions Directs long-term, strategic planning and ensures climate is factored when considering A&D opportunities; over- sees progress related to emissions reduction targets and Annual Incentive Plan (AIP) metrics Leads the teams executing the emissions reduc- tion strategies to reach our net zero goal; actively involved with the New Energy Ventures (NEV) team on emerging technologies and industry-ad- jacent lower carbon commercial solutions Partners with the Environmental, Operations and NEV teams on the progress of and future opportunities toward achieving the company's strategies; identifies and engages in third-party partnerships to further the identification and mitigation of emissions and advocate for supporting policies Public Policy Participates in trade association conversations (at the board level) and targeted meetings with industry, academia and legislative leaders Provides input on emerging issues within legislative, regulatory and public opinion forums Leads public policy engagement and is actively involved with trade association advocacy on key issues, including federal and state climate policy; manages the Government & Regula- tory Affairs team Sustainability (and Climate) Transparency Reviews and approves our annual sustain engages in discussions at the board level ability reporting, including our TCFD disclosure; regarding disclosures Oversees our annual sustainability reporting process and is the key liaison with the Board's ESG Committee; leads the Sustainability team and both the ESG Advisory Board and ESG workgroups; is a primary company spokesperson with stakeholders interested in climate-related matters
+Oversight Category CEO Executive Leadership (Reports to CEO) External Affairs (Reports to CEO) Climate-Related Risks and Opportunities Reviews ERM reporting and confirms risk mitigation planning Oversees the ERM process assessing climate- related risk and mitigation plans; manages the Air team as well as the Internal Controls and Internal Audit teams Provides oversight and leadership of our sustainability strat- egy, inclusive of current trends, climate-related risks and opportunities, and presents mitigation plans (in collabora- tion with other department partners) to management Strategy Planning, Including Net Zero Goal and Emissions Reductions Directs long-term, strategic planning and ensures climate is factored when considering A&D opportunities; over- sees progress related to emissions reduction targets and Annual Incentive Plan (AIP) metrics Leads the teams executing the emissions reduc- tion strategies to reach our net zero goal; actively involved with the team on emerging technologies and industry-adjacent lower carbon commercial solutions Partners with the Environmental and Operations teams on the progress of and future opportunities toward achiev- ing the company's strategies; identifies and engages in third-party partnerships to further the identification and mitigation of emissions and advocate for supporting policies Public Policy Participates in trade association conversations (at the board level) and targeted meetings with industry, academia and legislative leaders Provides input on emerging issues within legislative, regulatory and public opinion forums Leads public policy engagement and is actively involved with trade association advocacy on key issues, including federal and state climate policy Sustainability (and Climate) Transparency Reviews and approves our annual sustaina engages in discussions at the Board level ability reporting, including our TCFD disclosure; regarding disclosures Oversees our annual sustainability reporting process and is a key liaison with the Board's ESG Committee; is a primary company spokesperson with stakeholders interested in cli- mate-related matters